streamingfast/substreams/docs/developer-guide/substreams-sinks.md

 Data captured and processed by Substreams can be stored in many different ways through sinks.
 A Substreams developer’s imagination is really the only limitation.
 Immediate and typical storage types could be a database or flat files however Substreams data can be piped into other desired locations required by a new or existing application or architecture.

-An important design aspect of Substreams is the deciiosn to rely on Google Protocol Buffers, or protobufs, for data packaging and transmission.
+An important design aspect of Substreams is the decision to rely on Google Protocol Buffers, or protobufs, for data packaging and transmission.
 Protobufs provide a data-centric, technology stack and languages agnostic approach to working with data that is passed from one application to another.
 The application-agnostic capabilities of protobufs give developers the opportunity to package and route data captured by Substreams to other sources, including sinks.

 At a low-level Substreams consumes data through a gRPC streaming service.
 Consumers receive streams of data scoped to a single block as requests are sent.